Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 {% tab title="Target" %}

-### How to attach additional profile parameters to Target retrieve location events
+### How to attach additional Target request objects to Target retrieve location events

 The following sample shows how to _attach data_ to all outgoing `retrieveLocationContent` Target network requests.
 To create this type of rule, select your property in Experience Platform Launch and complete the following steps: